TLDR:

 Conclusion:

-Royalties are essential for the economics of IP industry.
-They provide ongoing income to rights holders and encouraging a vibrant cultural and technological production environment.
-However, it is important for industry actors to monitor their royalties and use fair prices in their valuations.
+Royalties are essential for the economics of creative and innovative industries, providing ongoing income to rights holders and encouraging a vibrant cultural and technological production environment.
+Effective management and fair practices in royalty agreements are crucial to fostering healthy relationships between creators and users of intellectual property.